 Despite all the talk of removing red tape and bureaucracy, personal choice and responsibility are tightly restricted in the Plan by boards and alliances, commissions and panels.
 Government regulation rather than market competition is the chief instrument to contain costs and deliver medical services.
 A standardized health benefit package replaces choice of benefits and the government will aggressively promote managed care, thereby practically limiting personal choice of doctors, and making it even more difficult for Americans to take advantage of new or specialized medical services.
 Moreover, the regional health alliances seem destined in the first instance to pave the way for giant, geographically based health insurance cartels.
 Most likely, public criticism of this will be so great that the unpopular insurance middle-men will in the future be swept away.
 The result?
-Health care eventually will be managed directly by state-run boards or alliances.2) There will be less freedom for doctors and patients.
+Health care eventually will be managed directly by state-run boards or alliances.

 Moreover. if the Clinton Administration is serious about giving all Americans coverage at least as good as that offered by Fortune 500 companies, and yet also serious about driving down the rate of growth of medical spending, then at some point the federal government, either directly or indirectly, must ration medical services.
 This means that the government must either explicitly limit medical services or subtly reduce the availability of such services.
 Unlike the Oregon health reform initiative, which lists and ranks 709 different medical procedures, and will deny access to one that falls "below-the-line" determined by a budget limit,3 the Clinton Plan is silent on this unpleasant prospect.
-But with federal government spending caps, explicit denial of services must occur.3) taxes will grow sharply or care will be cut.
+But with federal government spending caps, explicit denial of services must occur.

 Nobody really knows what the Clinton reforms will cost-not even the Administration.
 After the Clinton Administration's September 7 draft plan reached Capitol Hill, Representative Henry Waxman, the California Democrat who is chairman of the House Subcommittee on Health and the Environment, was openly skeptical of the proposed caps on Medicare and Medicaid.
 Focusing on the same topic, Senator Daniel Patrick Moynihan, the New York Democrat who is Chairman of the powerful Senate Finance Committee, labelled the White House financing proposals "a fantasy."